mixxxdj/manual/source/chapters/user_interface.rst

 **Pass button**

 This button enables passthrough.
 When enabled, audio from an external vinyl can be played on the Mixxx deck.
+To be able to enable this button, you have to select an input device for the passthrough control in :menuselection:`Preferences --> Sound Hardware`.

 .. seealso :: For more information on how to use Vinyl control in your setup, go
               to the chapter :ref:`vinyl-control`.